yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 ### Storage parameters

-Storage parameters [as defined by PostgreSQL](https://www.postgresql.org/docs/11/sql-createtable.html#SQL-CREATETABLE-STORAGE-PARAMETERS) are ignored and only present for compatibility with PostgreSQL.
+Storage parameters, [as defined by PostgreSQL](https://www.postgresql.org/docs/11/sql-createtable.html#SQL-CREATETABLE-STORAGE-PARAMETERS), are ignored and only present for compatibility with PostgreSQL.

 ## Examples